 These are the so-called “security needs.”
 They include:

-- Safety: Protection—financial, physical, and otherwise—against life’s unpredictability.
+- Safety: A sense of stability and protection—financial, physical, and otherwise—against life’s unpredictability.

 - Connection: A sense of belonging and supportive network.